-First, although the life cycle of a chicken may average 8 years – that is just how long can that chicken live in general.
+First, although the life cycle of a chicken may average 8 years – that is just how long they can live in general.
 Most chickens these days, especially ones in backyard flocks probably live much shorter lives.
+Why?

 Other than those specific chicken breeds being raised for slaughter (meat birds), predators are the leading cause of a premature chicken death.
 I can't tell you how many times we get messages from people who have purchased silkies or pullets asking if we have more available because something got their birds.
 Building them a safe and secure chicken coop and run will help significantly extend your chickens' life span.